 A new home visiting program, designed by the coordinator for child health in the Federal Ministry of Health, and piloted by the First Ladies of São Paulo and Fortaleza.

-The Center welcomed its fourth cohort of 37 participants in August 2015, bringing the total number of science-informed early childhood champions in Brazil, including senators, federal deputies, and heads of foundations, to over 160.
+As of 2017, the Center has welcomed more than 300 science-informed early childhood champions in Brazil, including senators, federal deputies, and heads of foundations.